 Do you get enough sleep each night?
-Do you feel adequately rested or struggle with staying alert?
+Do you feel rested or struggle with staying alert?
 Have your sleep habits changed over time?
 How is sleep related to diet and healthy aging?
-This month, with information provided by The National Institutes of Health and The Academy of Nutrition and Dietetics, we will review the impact of sleep on health and why “getting 40 winks” is so important.
+Discover the effects of sleep on health and why getting "40 winks” is so important.

-These tips from the National Institute of Neurological Disorders and Stroke/National Institutes of Health (NIH) include suggestions to improve your quality and quantity of sleep –
+Try these suggestions from the National Institute of Neurological Disorders and Stroke/National Institutes of Health (NIH) to improve your quality and quantity of sleep:

-- Set a schedule – go to bed and wake up at the same time every day of the week.
+- Set a schedule to go to bed and wake up at the same time every day of the week.

-- Exercise 20-30 minutes per day, but not within 2 hours of bedtime.
+- Exercise 20-30 minutes per day, but not within two hours of bedtime.

 - Avoid caffeine and nicotine late in the day and alcoholic drinks before bed.

-- Create a room for sleep - it should be dark and quiet at a comfortable temperature.
+- Create a room for sleep that's dark and quiet at a comfortable temperature.

-- Relax before bedtime – try a warm bath, reading or other relaxing activity.
+- Relax before bedtime by taking a warm bath, reading or other relaxing activity.
 If you can’t get to sleep, do something else like reading or listening to music until you feel tired.

-So is there a diet connection to sleep?
-Avoiding heavy meals 2-3 hours before bedtime is recommended by NIH.
+Avoiding heavy meals two or three hours before bedtime is recommended by NIH.
 Some research has shown sleep deprivation can impair glucose metabolism and affect hormones linked to hunger, appetite and body weight regulation.
 Temptations to snack after a balanced dinner may really be a signal that your body needs sleep.

 Sometimes a light snack before bedtime is a good idea.
 In fact, no more than 14 hours should elapse between a significant evening meal and breakfast.
-So keep these snack ideas “in mind” before bedtime:
+Consider these snack ideas before bedtime:

-- Choose food with protein or fiber to provide satiety and nutrients - cheese cubes or peanut butter.
+- Choose food with protein or fiber to provide satiety and nutrients, such as cheese cubes or peanut butter.

 - Try small portions of Greek yogurt, vegetables with hummus, fresh fruit or unsalted nuts.